penguinwang96825/Yang-Academic/index.md

 ## About Me

-I am a ML and NLP Researcher at the University of Sheffield, focusing on natural language processing and audio technology.
+I am a ML and NLP Researcher at the University of Sheffield, focusing on natural language processing, audio and speech processing, multimodality modelling, and applied mathematics.
+I am passionate about employing simple methods to solve complex problems.

 ## Research Interests